things to see in koh lanta bamboo bay

 Go Scuba Diving

-Speaking of diving, if you’re an ocean lover like myself, consider booking a dive trip to Koh Haa with Phoenix Divers – it’s one of the most obvious and funnest things to see in Koh Lanta.
-While there are a bunch of dive centres on the island, these guys are the best in the business.
-They are a PADI 5-star IDC diving centre with a focus on small groups to make your diving experience truly worth the while.
-They have also been awarded the PADI Green Star Award for their dedication to conservation.
-Diving with them means diving with the best instructors on the island.
-Dive tours also include snacks, beverages, lunch and pick-up and drop from your hotel.
+Scuba diving in Koh Lanta is supposed to be epic, especially at dive sites like Koh Haa, making it one of the funnest things to see in Koh Lanta.
+While there are a bunch of dive centres on the island, you’ll want to find a centre with a PADI 5-star rating with a focus on small groups to make your diving experience truly worthwhile.
+Many dive tours also include snacks, beverages, lunch and pick-up and drop from your hotel.

 things to see in koh lanta scuba diving